uspki/policies/certificate-policy.md

 ### 6.1.6 Public key parameters generation and quality checking
-For RSA modulus, the CA shall confirm that the value of the public exponent _e_ is an odd positive integer such that:
+For RSA moduli, the CA shall confirm that the value of the public exponent _e_ is an odd positive integer such that:

 - 2<sup>16</sup> < e < 2<sup>256</sup>